ShadowOne123/deckbuilder/README.md

 There is currently no in-game tutorial, so here's a brief explanation of the controls:

 - When loading into the game, press either the 'm', 'r', or 'd' keys in order to pick a class, corresponding to Mage, Rogue, and Druid.
-- In order to pass your turn, or have the enemy take its turn, press the 'enter' key.
+- In order to pass your turn, press the 'enter' key.
 - To play cards, move them into the slots in the middle of the screen, by clicking on the card and then the slots.
-The card will be placed in the first available slot, not the one you were hovering over.
 - Click on the spellbook icon in the top left, the deck, or discard piles to view various menus.
 Press 'esc' to return to the game.

 ## Platforms